-Warrants issued in connection with the Company's December 2007, January 2009 and August 2009 financings are classified as liabilities, as opposed to equity, due to their settlement terms which require settlement in registered shares.
-Additionally, the settlement terms may result in cash settlement upon the occurrence of certain specified transactions set forth in the warrant agreements.
-Warrants classified as liabilities are adjusted to fair value each reporting period with the fair value adjustment recorded in the statement of operations.
-All other warrants issued by the Company were recorded as additional paid-in capital and no further adjustments are made.
+Warrants issued in connection with the Company's December 2007, January 2009, and August 2009 common stock offerings are classified as liabilities as opposed to equity due to their settlement terms which require settlement in registered shares.
+These warrants are non-cash liabilities and the Company is not required to expend any cash to settle these liabilities.
+All other warrants issued by the Company were recorded as additional paid-in-capital and no further adjustments are made.